Skip to content

 ← Back to blog

-AI makes spec drift expensive in ways nobody warned you about
+AI makes spec drift expensive faster than teams expect

 June 3, 2026

-The hidden cost of AI adoption nobody talks about: your source of truth
+The hidden cost of AI adoption: source of truth

-I've seen teams burn sprint velocity not on bad code, but on disagreement about what the right code was supposed to do.
+I watched this burn sprint velocity on our team.
+The loss came from disagreement about what the code was supposed to do.
 That happened to us at Home Depot.
-Not because the code wasn't working, but because nobody could agree on where the ground truth lived.
+The code worked.
+The team could not agree on where the ground truth lived.

 The setup

-We're a small team – seven engineers, no PM.
-Building a library and an ML model from scratch.
-Not a massive platform, not a sprawling microservices architecture.
-A focused piece of software with a clear job.
+We were a small team – seven engineers, no PM – building a library and an ML model from scratch.
+The project was not a massive platform or sprawling microservices architecture.
+It was a focused piece of software with a clear job.

 There's Spec Kit – GitHub's open-source framework for capturing product requirements in a structured, agent-readable format.
-The idea is sound: a consistent spec format that anyone (or any AI) can parse and act on.
+It gives the team a repo-friendly place to describe intent, constraints, edge cases, and decisions as they evolve.

-And then there's JIRA – the execution layer, where engineers pull stories and leadership has eyes on velocity, burndown charts, and sprint reporting.
+JIRA is the execution layer, where engineers pull stories and leadership has eyes on velocity, burndown charts, and sprint reporting.

 Why they fight

-Here's the tension: Spec Kit is designed to evolve.
+Spec Kit is designed to evolve.
 It's a living document – requirements get refined, details get iterated, and you're supposed to update it continuously.
-That's the point.
+In a Spec Kit workflow, that living document is not background reading.
+It becomes part of the implementation path.

 JIRA is designed to be stable.
-It's a commitment.
+A ticket is a commitment.
 When an engineer picks up a story, they're trusting that ticket to reflect what they're actually supposed to build.

-Every time the spec changes, it creates a silent fork.
-The JIRA story that was written against the old version now describes a different thing than the spec does.
+When a spec change touches an active JIRA story, it creates a silent fork.
+The JIRA story written against the old version now describes a different requirement from the spec.
 Nobody flagged it.
 Nobody updated the ticket.
 The spec moved; JIRA didn't.

-Now when an engineer picks up that story and hands it to the agent, the agent is working from the ticket.
-The ticket points at the spec.
-But which version of the spec – the one when the story was written, or the one that exists right now?
+When an engineer picks up that story and hands it to the agent, the agent is working from the ticket and the spec together.
+But which version of the requirement is authoritative – the JIRA story as written, or the spec as it exists right now?
 Nobody knows.
 That's not a hypothetical.
-That's the default state if you don't build something to prevent it.
+That's the default state if you adopt Spec Kit without also defining how JIRA stays aligned to it.

 When both tools claim to be the source of truth, neither of them is.